 There are many reasons why a person may develop hyperseborrhea.
 Hormonal imbalance can cause hypersecretion.
 Other than that, digestive issues, metabolic disorders, and stress can produce excess sebum.

 Now to deal with it, you shouldn’t try using too many products that dry out the scalp too much.
 To compensate for the loss of oil, as the skin becomes too dry, the sebaceous glands can produce excess sebum.
-For instance, if you over wash your face because you have oily skin, you can still expect acne as your body will produce excess sebum, which can clog pores.
+For instance, if you over-wash your face because you have oily skin, you can still expect acne as your body will produce excess sebum, which can clog pores.

-Can Excess Sebum Cause Hair Loss That Is Irreversible?
+Can Excess Sebum Cause Irreversible Hair Loss?

 Excess sebum on its own shouldn’t cause irreversible hair loss.
 However, you need to make sure that you’re keeping the scalp clean to avoid a build-up.
-In case excess sebum results in a skin condition like seborrheic dermatitis, even then, the hair loss is usually reversible once you get the treatment for it.
+In case excess sebum results in a skin condition like seborrheic dermatitis, even then, hair loss is usually reversible once you get the treatment for it.

 How Can You Prevent Build-Up of Excess Sebum?

 Other than the genetic factors, using harsh chemicals on the scalp is just as bad.
-Shampoos advertised as having the ability to clean skin and get completely rid of natural oils are just spewing falsehood.
+Shampoos advertised as having the ability to clean skin and get completely rid of natural oils are just spewing falsehoods.

 If you keep touching, running your fingers through your hair, or rubbing the scalp, it’ll make your hair look greasier.
 Even brushing very often results in the production of excess sebum.